-Flying Termites can be very problematic for your home, they will easily appear inside your property and start destroying your furniture and a whole lot of other stuff.
+Flying Termites can be very problematic for your home, they will easily appear inside your property and possibly have been in your homes walls for some time..
 Unfortunately there’s not a lot of control you can have over these pests, unless you want to exterminate them.
 And there are some ways to achieve that, as you will notice below.

 These 3 major species are subterranean termites, dampwood and drywood termites.
 They are living in different habitats, that’s true, but they all have something in common and that’s the fact they can easily come towards your home in one way or the other.
 You can find Flying Termites in each one of these species actually.
 The Flying Termites are becoming to an alates caste.
 Only the alates can fly, although you do have soldier and worker termites with wings too.
 That’s something very important to keep in mind as it will end up being something you need to use as an advantage.